-As a freelance contractor, it’s important to track time accurately, and to be able to easily generate invoices.
-Harvest is a great, easy-to-use solution that I use every day and has saved me tons of time.
-It automatically generates PDF invoices, and offers my clients the ability to pay using PayPal.
+As a freelance contractor, it’s important to track time accurately and to be able to easily generate invoices.
+I use Harvest for my time tracking, invoicing, and online payments.
+It’s saved me tons of time.
+It automatically generates PDF invoices and offers my clients the ability to pay using Stripe ACH.
 Get a $10 credit if you use the link below:

 I use Evernote every day for logging my daily activities, keeping track of my clients, jotting down blog ideas, and for personal notes.
 It works on all of my devices and saves me tons of time!